AdobeDocs/workfront.en/help/quicksilver/agile/get-started-with-agile-in-workfront/configure-scrum.md

 1. Click the **Main Menu** icon ![](assets/main-menu-icon.png) in the upper-right corner of Workfront, then click **Teams**.

 1. Click the **Switch team** icon, then either select a new team from the drop-down menu or search for a team in the search bar.
-1. Select the agile&nbsp;team that you want to manage.
+1. Select the agile team that you want to manage.
 1. Click the **More** menu, then select **Edit**.

    Only team members with either a Plan or Work license see this option.
    ![](assets/edit-team-settings-350x205.png)

-1. In the&nbsp;**Agile**&nbsp;section, in the&nbsp;**Estimate Stories** in&nbsp;area,&nbsp;select whether you want to use points or hours for estimating the size (work load) of stories.
-If you select&nbsp;Points,&nbsp;specify how many hours are equal to 1 point.
+1. In the **Agile**&nbsp;section, in the **Estimate Stories** in area, select whether you want to use points or hours for estimating the size (work load) of stories.
+If you select Points, specify how many hours are equal to 1 point.
 (The default is 1 point = 8 hours.)
 This is the number of Planned Hours that are added to the story.

-   **Example:** If you have selected to estimate stories in points and 1 point equals 8 hours, and&nbsp;a story is estimated at 3 points, 24 Planned Hours are added to the story.
+   **Example:** If you have selected to estimate stories in points and 1 point equals 8 hours, and a story is estimated at 3 points, 24 Planned Hours are added to the story.

-1. Click&nbsp;**Save Changes**.
+1. Click **Save Changes**.

 ## Configure status columns on the agile story board

-You can configure which columns are displayed on the agile story board for all iterations assigned to your&nbsp;team, or for a given project.
+You can configure which columns are displayed on the agile story board for all iterations assigned to your team, or for a given project.

 * [Configure status columns for iterations](#configure-status-columns-for-iterations)
 * [Configure status columns for projects](#configure-status-columns-for-projects)